Azure-Samples/openai-dotnet-samples/README.md

     1. Save your changes

 1. Rebuild the container
     1. Open the command palette.
-In the menu bar, select *View > Command Palette*.
+In the menu bar, select **View > Command Palette**.
-    1. Enter the following command into the command palette*>Codespaces: Rebuild Container*
+    1. Enter the following command into the command palette **>Codespaces: Rebuild Container**.
 1. When your Codespace rebuilds, open a notebook and run it.

 ## Azure OpenAI .NET SDK Notes